antiprism/mpd_oled/INSTALL_RUNEAUDIO.md

 Configure your system to enable I2C or SPI, depending on how your OLED is connected.

+I use a cheap 4 pin I2C SSH1106 display with a Raspberry Pi Zero.
+It is [wired like this](https://www.14core.com/wp-content/uploads/2016/11/Raspberry-Pi-2-OLED_Screen-WIring-Diagram-Monocrome-I2C.jpg).
+In /boot/config.txt I have the line `dtparam=i2c_arm=on`.
+In /etc/modules-load.d/raspberrypi.conf I have the lines `i2c-dev` and `i2c-bcm2708`.

-The I2C bus speed on your system may be too slow for a reasonable update speed.
-I use a SSH1106 display and set a higher bus speed by adding the following line to /boot/config.txt
+The I2C bus speed on your system may be too slow for a reasonable screen refresh.
+Set a higher bus speed by adding the following line to /boot/config.txt (or try a higher value for a higher screen refresh, I use 800000 with a 25 FPS screen refresh)
 ```
 dtparam=i2c_arm_baudrate=400000
 ```